sharmaprishita10/MindfulU/README.md

-# Meditate
+# MindfulU

-Meditate is an e-learning site where users can view and subscribe to various programs and courses related to meditation.
+MindfulU is an e-learning site where users can view and subscribe to various programs and courses related to meditation.

 ### Description